Adding self-compassion to the Focusing Attitude

 second, we tilt our head, to lean our cheek into the supporting hand (the tilting of our head sideways is part of activating a tenderness energy via Alba Emoting, learned from Sergio Lara)

-third, we imagine that our breath is flowing in and out of our heart as we breath (this comes from the Quick Coherence® Technique of the HeartMath Institute)
+third, we do heart-breathing, imagining that our breath is flowing in and out of our heart as we breath (this comes from the Quick Coherence® Technique of the HeartMath Institute)

 Adding this heart energy into centerings is a way of practicing step six of Focusing: Receiving as a preparatory step, rather than just when something difficult comes.
 You can experience my version of Grounded, Aware, Presence in the video below: